EACH YEAR IN JULY, Barbara publishes the latest revision of

 Web as long as I chose to work.
 Trust me when I say you will NEVER be too old

 to learn something new.

-Brabec Bulletins, published irregularly as time allows, I continue to
+Brabec Bulletins, published irregularly as time allows (or whenever I

-writer and Indie publisher.
+author's consultant, and independent book publisher.
 If you'd like to stay in touch with me

 through my free email bulletins and see what new tricks this old dog is